 With a 2 m (7 ft.) wing span, a weight of 3-7 kg (7-15 lb.), and an overall size of 71-96 cm (28-38 in.), the bald eagle is one of the largest raptors in the world.

 Living near a constant source of water, bald eagles feast on fish, ducks, snakes and turtles.
 They will also eat rabbits, muskrats, and dead animals.
 Utilizing their acute sense of sight and powerful talons, bald eagles attack their prey by swooping down on them at an angle.
-They can reach speeds of up to 160 km/hr (100 mph) when diving.
-Once they capture their prey, they use their hooked beak to pull flesh out before eating it.

 At around 4-5 years old, bald eagles will choose a mating partner through a courtship procedure.
 The courtship includes numerous calls and aerial displays.
 Once coupled, the two birds will mate for life.
 Only in the case where one eagle dies or disappears will the other one find a new mate.